Isoprene: Isoprenoids

-The isoprene skeleton can be found in naturally occurring compounds called terpenes (also known as isoprenoids), but these compounds do not arise from isoprene itself.
+The isoprene skeleton can be found in naturally occurring compounds called terpenes and terpenoid (oxygenated terpenes), collectively called isoprenoids.
+These compounds do not arise from isoprene itself.
 Instead, the precursor to isoprene units in biological systems is dimethylallyl pyrophosphate (DMAPP) and its isomer isopentenyl pyrophosphate (IPP).
 The plural 'isoprenes' is sometimes used to refer to terpenes in general.

 Examples of isoprenoids include carotene, phytol, retinol (vitamin A), tocopherol (vitamin E), dolichols, and squalene.
 Heme A has an isoprenoid tail, and lanosterol, the sterol precursor in animals, is derived from squalene and hence from isoprene.
 The functional isoprene units in biological systems are dimethylallyl pyrophosphate (DMAPP) and its isomer isopentenyl pyrophosphate (IPP), which are used in the biosynthesis of naturally occurring isoprenoids such as carotenoids, quinones, lanosterol derivatives (e.g. steroids) and the prenyl chains of certain compounds (e.g. phytol chain of chlorophyll).
 Isoprenes are used in the cell membrane monolayer of many Archaea, filling the space between the diglycerol tetraether head groups.
 This is thought to add structural resistance to harsh environments in which many Archaea are found.

 Similarly, natural rubber is composed of linear polyisoprene chains of very high molecular weight and other natural molecules.

-Impact on aerosols

-After release, isoprene is converted into various species, such as aldehydes, hydroperoxides, organic nitrates, and epoxides by short-lived free radicals (like the hydroxyl radical) and to a lesser extent by ozone.
-These new species can dissolve into water droplets and contribute to aerosol and haze formation.
-Secondary organic aerosols formed from this pathway are a current topic of research and may have atmospheric impacts.

-While most experts acknowledge that isoprene emission affects aerosol formation, whether isoprene increases or decreases aerosol formation is debated.
-A second major effect of isoprene on the atmosphere is that in the presence of nitric oxides (NOx) it contributes to the formation of tropospheric (lower atmosphere) ozone, which is one of the leading air pollutants in many countries.
-Isoprene itself is not normally regarded as a pollutant, as it is a natural plant product.
-Formation of tropospheric ozone is only possible in presence of high levels of NOx, which comes almost exclusively from industrial activities.
-Isoprene can have the opposite effect and quench ozone formation under low levels of NOx.

-As an example the Blue Ridge Mountains are noted for having a bluish color when seen from a distance.
-Trees put the "blue" in Blue Ridge, from the isoprene released into the atmosphere.
-This contributes to the characteristic haze on the mountains and their distinctive color.